Generalized Decidability via Brouwer Trees: Introduction

-We work in homotopy type theory (HoTT) as presented in the book~\cite{hott-book}, using standard terminology and notation.
+We work in homotopy type theory, using standard terminology and notation~\cite{hott-book}.
 In particular, we write $\trunc A$ for the propositional truncation, and $\exists x.\, P(x)$ for $\trunc{\Sigma x:X.\, P(x)}$.
 If $P$ and $Q$ are propositions (i.e., types with at most one element), then we write $P \land Q$ instead of $P \times Q$, and $P \lor Q$ instead of $\trunc{P + Q}$.
 We write $\Prop$ for the subtype of propositions. \footnote{Everything can be assumed to take place in a fixed (e.g.\ the lowest) universe, and $\Prop$ is a subtype of this fixed universe.
 The Agda formalization is universe-parametric.
 Propositional resizing is not assumed.}

-All the (small) types we consider are sets, i.e.\ have no interesting higher equalities.
-Nevertheless, concepts from HoTT are required for our development as we build on the framework introduced in \cite{kraus2021connecting,kraus2023ordinals}, which includes the set-truncated higher (a.k.a.\ quotient) inductive-inductive type $\Brw$ of Brouwer trees and its relation $\leq$.
-While no further higher inductive types are used (apart from in \cref{subsec:Sierpinski}), univalence is heavily relied on to establish the desired properties of $\Brw$ in \cite{kraus2023ordinals}.
+All the (small) types we consider are sets, i.e., have no interesting higher equalities.
+Nevertheless, concepts from homotopy type theory are required for our development as we build on the framework introduced in \cite{kraus2021connecting,kraus2023ordinals}, which includes the set-truncated higher (a.k.a.\ quotient) inductive-inductive type $\Brw$ of Brouwer tree ordinals and its relation $\leq$.
+While no further higher inductive types are used (apart from in \cref{subsec:Sierpinski}), univalence is heavily relied on to establish the desired properties of $\Brw$~\cite{kraus2023ordinals}.

-In principle, it should be possible to carry out our work in a plain version of MLTT or another constructive foundation, as long as function extensionality holds, a version of propositional truncation is available, and the type $\Brw$ with its relation~$\leq$ are assumed together with their properties.
-(Note that \cref{subsec:Sierpinski} would require a similar additional assumption.)
+In principle, it should be possible to carry out our work in a plain version of Martin-L\"of Type Theory or another constructive foundation, as long as function extensionality holds, propositional truncation is available, and the type $\Brw$ with its relation~$\leq$ are assumed together with their properties. (\cref{subsec:Sierpinski} would require a similar additional assumption.)